RasaHQ/rasa/docs/core/knowledge-bases.rst

 How it works
 ------------

-In general the ``ActionQueryKnowledgeBase`` looks at the entities that were picked up in the request and the previous set slots to decide what to query for.
+In general the ``ActionQueryKnowledgeBase`` looks at both the entities that were picked up in the request and the previously set slots to decide what to query for.

 Query the Knowledge Base for Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to query the knowledge base for any kind of objects, the user's request needs to include the object type.
+In order to query the knowledge base for any kind of object, the user's request needs to include the object type.
 Let's look at an example:

     `Can you please name some restaurants?`

 The question includes the object type of interest: "restaurant".
-If the request would not contain the type of interest, the action would not know what objects the user is interested in.
+The bot needs to pick up on this entity in order to formulate a query -- otherwise the action would not know what objects the user is interested in.

-The action would not be able to formulate a query.
-What when the user says something like:
+When the user says something like:

     `What Italian restaurant options in Berlin do I have?`

-In this example the user want to obtain a list of restaurants that (1) have an Italian cuisine and (2) are located in
+The user wants to obtain a list of restaurants that (1) have Italian cuisine and (2) are located in
 Berlin.
+If the NER detects those attributes in the request of the user, the action will use those to filter the
+restaurants found in the knowledge base.

-In order to filter the objects in the knowledge base, you need to mark "Italian" and "Berlin" as entities.
+In order for the bot to detect these attributes, you need to mark "Italian" and "Berlin" as entities in the NLU data:
-E.g.

 .. code-block:: md